hitham-ramzy/code_practices/README.md

 # code_practices
-This Repository is just for having fun with code, doing some practicies and implementing some Data structures and algorithms ;)
+This Repository is just for having fun with code, doing some practices and implementing some Data structures, algorithms and design patterns ;)